hyeonguklim/longterm-extreme/README.md

 ### data files

 - `data.mat`: structural/hydrodynamic parameters and initial setting for the analysis; please see `input_desc` in the .mat file for description.
-You can type the following lines to see in MATLAB:
+You may type the following lines to see the description:

 ```Matlab
 load data.mat input_desc